code-and-effect/effective_assets/README.md

 The generator will install an initializer which describes all configuration options and creates two database migrations, one for EffectiveAssets the other for DelayedJob.

-If you want to tweak the table name (to use something other than the default 'assets' and 'attachments'), manually adjust both the configuration file and the migration now.
+If you want to tweak the table name (to use something other than the default `assets` and `attachments`), manually adjust both the configuration file and the migration now.

 Then migrate the database: